 Dr. Turman prides himself in empowering his patients and treating them for issues related to their teeth and gums.
 He enjoys the opportunity to serve small towns because he can get to know his patients well.
 His friendly office staff also help to make his day more enjoyable.
 He is happy to call Linton his home and is looking forward to working with wonderful people for years to come!

 Outside of work, Dr. Turman loves to travel with his wife, Lorlyn, and try different cuisines.
 He is a music savant and an avid “foodie”!
-He likes cooking, baking bread, and experimenting with new food; he also enjoys mountain biking, hockey, and skiing.
-One of his biggest joys is spending time with family and wife, including their son Colin, their daughter Keira, and their German Shepherd, Hazel.
+The thrills of snorkeling and scuba diving (he is PADI certified) makes him look forward to exploring the sheer majesty and serenity of the ocean.
+He likes cooking, baking bread, and experimenting with new food; he also enjoys mountain biking, rollerblading, hockey, and skiing.
+One of his biggest joys is spending time with his family and wife, including their son Colin, daughter Keira and Bergamasco Shepherd Nero.

 Meet Our Team

 Our team members at Turman Dental bring a high level of care to every visit.
 They are all locals and their expertise and experience are varied.
 We invite you to meet our dedicated team by scheduling a visit with Dr. Cris Turman.
-We look forward to your time with our dentist in Linton and Wishek, North Dakota.
+We look forward to your time with our dentist in Linton, North Dakota.